Anne Jefferson

 Anne Jarvis Jefferson is an American hydrologist who specializes in watershed hydrology, urban hydrology, and hydroecology.
-She is an associate professor at Kent State University in the Department of Geology.
+As of 2023, she is the Patrick Chair in Watershed Science and Planning at the Rubenstein School of Environment and Natural Resources at the University of Vermont.
+Previously she was an associate professor at Kent State University in the Department of Geology, which became the Department of Earth Sciences.

 Jefferson is notable for her work in urban landscapes and stormwater management, watershed hydrology of streams, rivers and groundwater, green infrastructure, land cover change, water resources and climate change impacts.
 She is a supporter of women in science and has completed multiple citizen outreach programs.

 Early life and education

 Early life

 Born 1979, Anne Jefferson grew up in Winona, Minnesota.
 Jefferson has a long interest in landslides, snowmelt runoff channels and river and groundwater flow.
 In May 1997, Jefferson won the top prize at the 48th annual International Science and Engineering Fair (the Glenn T. Seaborg Nobel Trip Award).
 Her project was titled "Pool 6 – Mississippi River Sediment Budget: Movement and Storage," which examined at the activity of sediment in the Upper Mississippi River.